EcoComplex/TrophicResources/TrophicResourcesEdaphic.md

 ## Results

- From the 3105 papers initially recovered with the searches, 196 papers were found to meet our criteria (see ESM III).
+Out of the 3015 research papers initially recovered, 196 were found to meet our criteria (see ESM III).
 A total of 133 articles from the 196 selected publications (ESM I) mention the countries in which the studies were carried out.
-Of these, 1 article belongs to the Ethiopian region, 3 to the Neotropical region, 3 to the Oriental region, 7 to the Australian region, 34 to the Nearctic region, 75 are all located in the Palearctic region, and the remaining 10 are from the Antarctic region.
+Out of those, 1 article belongs to the Ethiopian region, 3 to the Neotropical region, 3 to the Oriental region, 7 to the Australian region, 34 to the Nearctic region, 75 are all located in the Palearctic region, and the remaining 10 are from the Antarctic region.
 (Figure 1).
 This is important to highlight because the species strongly vary depending on the biogeographic region.
 There are 106 publications mentioning the environments in which the studies were conducted; from these 59 were temperate forests, 3 tropical forests, 21 grasslands, 23 agroecosystems, and 11 deserts.

 ![World map showing the distribution of records assigning trophic resources to soil microarthropods, largely unexplored outside Europe and the United States.](Figures/world_records.png){width="5.0in" height="2.5194444444444444in"}